sunney23421/sushi/README.md

 "Unable to load Maven meta-data from https://google.bintray.com/exoplayer/org/tensorflow/tensorflow-lite/maven-metadata.xml."

 ## Why?
 The reason why I've decided to create this app is beacuse I like to solve problems and cut-corners.
 I'd like to make our life easier by using technologies.
 It's 2021, modern problems require modern solutions!!

 <img src="https://media.giphy.com/media/9058ZMj6ooluP4UUPl/giphy.gif">

 ## Concept
-I'd like to develop application that can detect various types of sushi and calculate its price.
+I'd like to develop application that can detect various types of sushi and calculate total price.
-Application is full of advantages that will make your life easier.
-It is a good opportunity for an employee to save time by recognizing what kind of sushi their customer took.
+Application is full of advantages that will make their life easier.
+An employee can save time by useing my app tp recognize what kind of sushi a customers took.
 Moreover, new employees don't have to waste their time by remembering each type of sushi and its price.
 My apptlication will do all hard work for you.

 ## How it's work?
-I've used Tensorflow 1.5 as the framework, converted to Tensorflow lite and used with Flutter.
+I've used Tensorflow 1.5 as the framework, converted to Tensorflow lite and use with Flutter.
 TensorFlow is Google's open source AI framework for machine learning and high performance numerical computation.
-I used around 2000 images of 10 types of sushi, which is around 200 pre classes.
+I used around 2000 images of 10 types of sushi, which is around 200 pre class.
 I divided images into 2 sets:
 First is, test set in 10% of total iamges.
 Second is, train set with 90% of images.